 We are social animals, so that means we rely on each other even in times of need.
 We just cannot avoid financial pitfalls.
 When that happens to a close friend or relative, can you just turn a blind eye?

 Of course, not.
 But sometimes, we can also be hard up and end up not extending any help.
-Sometimes, this can be misconstrued as not wanting to help or you just don’t care.
+Sometimes, this can be misconstrued as not wanting to help or that you just don’t care.
 And relationships can get sour.
-And in the end, you feel bad that you were not able to help your friend or relative.
+In the end, you feel bad that you were not able to help your friend or relative.

 Teaches us to live simply.